ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Maintaining of remission

-• initiated after induction of remission is achieved (usually after 3-6 months) to avoid relapses
+• initiated after induction of remission is achieved (usually after 3-6 months) to prevent relapses

-• in patients at high risk of relapse, maintenance therapy is continued indefinitely
+• in patients at high risk of relapse, maintenance therapy may need to be continued indefinitely

 • oral corticosteroids + methotrexate, azathioprine, or rituximab are used